py60800/tuyadump/README.md

 Despite being the result of quick and dirty coding, I found it great for debugging tuya communication.

 As of now, only version "3.1" protocol is supported

+New : 3.3 protocol is supported but you have to select an alternate branch : "3.3-Support" (still experimental too).

 # Prerequisites
 Get the keys and ids of the tuya devices : [https://github.com/codetheweb/tuyapi/blob/master/docs/SETUP.md](https://github.com/codetheweb/tuyapi/blob/master/docs/SETUP.md)